danielballan/personal-blog/content/posts/2020-06-07-diy-super-soaker-prototype.md

 model in the used toy market or build your own.
 This what I have learned in building my first homemade Super Soaker.

-## Super Soakers Had Some Innovative Ideas
+## Super Soakers had some innovative ideas

 The Super Soaker was invented in 1982 by
 [Lonnie Johnson](https://en.wikipedia.org/wiki/Lonnie_Johnson_(inventor)), while